Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-Description states 'generate a random number between 1 and 10', but the tool name 'always_seven_generate' implies the result is always seven, creating confusion.
-No differentiation from sibling tools.
+The description states 'Generate a random number between 1 and 10', which is clear, but the tool name 'always_seven_generate' strongly implies the output is always seven, creating a contradiction that undermines clarity.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.